Nolan Arenado Player Props: Cardinals vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.5 K/9, which ranks 21st in the league.
+- The 8.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks 21st in the league.

-- The Rangers have the third-ranked team ERA across all league pitching staffs (3.65).
+- The Rangers have the third-ranked team ERA among all league pitching staffs (3.62).

-- Rangers pitchers combine to allow the fewest home runs in baseball (52 total, 0.9 per game).
+- Rangers pitchers combine to give up 52 home runs (0.9 per game), the first-fewest in baseball.

-- In his most recent time out on Tuesday against the Detroit Tigers, the lefty tossed 4 2/3 innings, allowing six earned runs while surrendering seven hits.
+- The right-hander's most recent appearance was on Wednesday against the Detroit Tigers, when he threw five innings, surrendering three earned runs while giving up seven hits.

+- In 13 games this season, the 28-year-old has an ERA of 2.06, with 6 strikeouts per nine innings.
+Opponents are hitting .219 against him.

 © 2023 Data Skrive.
 All rights reserved.